 Finally, correlation is a descriptive statistical measure versus an inferential one, meaning we can only describe the population we are studying and cannot use the outcome to generalize a statement about a larger group or make predictions based on the outcome.

 It’s also important to remember that correlation is just showing some existence of a relationship between variables with no implication of causation.
-For example, perhaps a (hypothetical) analyst looked at the relationship between security incidents and the number of security operations staff, and reported, “There is a strong positive correlation between the number of SOC analysts in an organization and the number of incidents reported” which is often misunderstood to imply that SOC analysts cause security incidents.
-In reality the two are just related with nothing else implied.
+For example, perhaps a (hypothetical) analyst looked at the relationship between security incidents and the number of security operations staff, and reported, “There is a strong positive correlation between the number of SOC analysts in an organization and the number of incidents reported” which is could be misunderstood to imply that SOC analysts cause security incidents.
+In reality the patterns of data have similar trends with nothing else implied.
 Perhaps organizations with more incidents hire more SOC analysts, or after hiring more analysts, organizations discover more incidents.
 Perhaps the two are both a product of something else completely like larger organizations are targeted more and have both more incidents and analysts.
 When we calculate things like correlation, we have to be careful to keep this in context.
 People (and especially those looking for a headline) put a lot of faith in mathematically derived answers and “having a number”.
 That overconfidence may take our results out of context and into some really weird places, “Researchers suggest we fire SOC analysts to reduce breaches!”
 We just have to be careful of how we position our work and that we present our results with an appropriate communication of confidence in the techniques.

 For the IANA data, it makes sense that there would be more malicious nodes in larger groups of assigned network blocks.
 This is an expert opinion that’s based on a cursory observation of data and an intuitive feel for the “right” answer.
 To make a more statistically backed statement, we should first plot the relationship between the two variables IANA.Block.Count and AlienVault.IANA.Count: